ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 the bit-_clear_ and bit-_set_ opcodes (`cbi` and `sbi`) can be recognized.

-These opcodes are responsible for actually toggling the mocrocontroller's port pin `portb.5`.
+These opcodes are responsible for actually toggling the microcontroller's port pin `portb.5`.